- Campus Recreation & Wellness (CRW)

 - For cancellations received after August 1 for fall semester or December 15 for spring semester only, students do not receive a refund of the advance $150 deposit.
 Exceptions to this policy include only those students who are denied admission to the University or not assigned due to lack of residence hall space.

 Residents who cancel their Residence Hall Housing Agreement at any time during the academic year, and subsequently continue full-time enrollment, will be assessed a $750 contract termination fee, will not receive any refund of their housing deposit and may be assessed housing fees for all applicable semesters.
-Requests for Exemption from the Contract Termination fee are available in the Department of Housing and Residence Life.
+Requests for Exemption from the Contract Termination fee are available online through the Department of Housing and Residence Life website.

 Downing Student Union 2125